 Ditching Plastic for Fabric

 On our family efforts to reduce waste, I sewed a whole set of reusable washable fabric shopping bags.
-I figured why not use some small pieces of fabric to make pocket dog treat bags as well?
-I’ve been pretty good about reusing small plastic bags to carry treats until they either fell apart or were used as emergency poo bags (oops), but waste is still waste.
-Hello new drawstring treat bags, goodbye plastic!
+I figured why not use some small pieces of fabric and offcuts from my craft stash to make pocket-sized reusable dog treat bags as well?
+I’ve been pretty good about reusing small plastic snack bags to carry the boys’ treats until the bags either fell apart or were used as emergency poo bags (oops), but waste is still waste.
+Hello new reusable drawstring treat bags, goodbye plastic!

-In the many years since this post was first shared, we’ve saved a lot of plastic.
+In the many years since this post was first shared, we’ve avoided a lot of plastic.
 Yay!
+These first bags got so much use, I actually wore them out.
 See the pawnote at the end of this post on how well-used these bags have been, and how I sewed our new DIY reusable fabric treat bags.
-These first bags got so much use, I actually wore them out.
 The new bags are similar, but have a waterproof lining.
 They’re awesome!
-They’re also easier to sew since I skipped the strings.
+They’re also easier to sew since I skipped the draw strings based on how we used them (or rather didn’t use them in the case of the strings) on walkies.

 Drawstring Treat Bag Shapes and Sizes

 Although these little cuties are sized and styled for dog treats, drawstring bags are an easy DIY.
 Homemade drawstring bags can be sized and scaled to suit a wide variety of uses.
 They’re great for gift wrap, storage, travel, and more.
 Drawstring bags are also a good stash busting crafts for making something useful from your fabric remnants, especially small bags, and you can make them as plain or as fancy as you please.
 There are a number of different ways to cut or combine fabrics when making a drawstring bag.

 Double Drawstring Bags (Sleeves Sewn on Each Side)